GregTheMadMonk/alacritty/README.md

 ## Known issues

-* When I tried running this with Waylad, I got a lot of artifacts and it didn't update as smooth in general.
+* When I tried running this with Wayland, I got a lot of artifacts and it didn't update as smooth in general.
 Running via XWayland (`env -u WAYLAND_DISPLAY alacritty`) works though
 * Currently redraws are dumb and update the window every frame even if nothing